Fall 2018 enrollment advising update from Undergrad Biology Program

 - Current (and past) degree requirements and sample 4-yr plans.
 Go to http://www.kuub.ku.edu/degrees.
 We recommend using these in addition to your DPR.

 - Enrollment dates.
-You can find your enrollment date on your myKU “My Progress” page; spring 2018 courses are now visible on classes.ku.edu and through Enroll & Pay (in Enroll & Pay, be sure not to have the box checked that searches only for open, non-full classes).
+You can find your enrollment date on your myKU “My Progress” page; fall and summer 2018 courses are now visible on classes.ku.edu and through Enroll & Pay (in Enroll & Pay, be sure not to have the box checked that searches only for open, non-full classes).
 You will also find Academic Notices at your myKU “My Progress" site and can generate a current Degree Progress Report (click on the Progress tab).

 The KU Undergraduate Biology Program